Fragments

 s as well as any fields selected on the named ItemFragment

-fragment by spreading ItemFragment
+fragment by including ItemFragment

 1const listQuery = gql`